yahoo/bgdocs/doc-site/content/en/jvm/tutorial-2.md

 Note we are accessing `currentTemperature.value()` outside of a behavior.
 Unlike many reactive frameworks, this is fine.
-We maintain the integrity of our state by manipulating control flow not by restricting access.
+We maintain the integrity of our state by manipulating control flow, not by restricting access.

 #### Turning Off